telerik/reporting-docs/styling/styling-reports/styling-report-items.md

 ## Notes

-Some of the style properties behave differently in specific scenario.
+* Some of the style properties behave differently in specific scenarios.

 	For example, in the graph series' [DataPointStyle](/api/telerik.reporting.graphseriesbase), instead of using the BorderColor/BorderStyle/BorderWidth properties to style the graph's data points, you should use the LineColor/LineWidth/LineStyle properties.

+* Consider using numerical codes as (A)RGB or HEX when setting style colors.
+Using color names is not guaranteed to work in all scenarios.

+	For example, the color name '_ControlDarkDark_' corresponds to [SystemColors.ControlDarkDark](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.systemcolors.controldarkdark) is translated to [ThreeDDarkShadow](https://www.w3.org/wiki/CSS/Properties/color/keywords) color, which is an obsolete CSS2 color and is rendered as RGB (0,0,0) by modern browsers.

 ## See Also